MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/property-reference.md

-## <a name="feature-installation-options-properties"></a>Propriedades de opções de instalação de recurso
+## <a name="feature-installation-options-properties"></a>Propriedades das opções de instalação do recurso

-A lista a seguir fornece links para mais informações sobre as propriedades de opções de instalação de recursos.
+A lista a seguir fornece links para obter mais informações sobre as propriedades das opções de instalação do recurso.